bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-07-customer-rewards-program.md

 My primary lead contributions were:

 - Spearheaded project from inception to completion, handling coordination, estimates, and burndown
-- Worked with marketing team to help
+- Worked with marketing team to help:
   - develop requirements from Swell technical feature set and constraints
-  - leverage dynamic Swell widgets on site pages they published.
+  - leverage dynamic Swell widgets on site pages they published
 - Orchestrated multi-deployment rollout gradually and without issue

 My developer contributions were:

 - Built out Swell API in our Postman team workspace
-- Developed custom WooCommerce plugin to integrate with Swell:
+- Developed custom WooCommerce plugin to integrate with Swell
+- Devised custom tool to generate, load, and synchronize reward coupons between the WooCommerce and Swell systems.

+I developed the custom WooCommerce plugin from the ground up with the following contributions:

 - Built custom coupon type in WooCommerce exclusively for rewards
 - Synced new account registrations with Swell through their REST API
 - Injected cart feature for rewards members to redeem points for discounts
 - Triggered orders to sync points via Swell REST API:
   - New orders: Awarded points based on order total x VIP tier multiplier
   - Refunded orders: Revoked points based on amounts refunded
 - Built Account area to view points balance, rewards history, and VIP tiers
-- Devised custom tool to generate, load, and synchronize reward coupons on the hempbombs.com WooCommerce and Swell systems.

 ### Challenges Overcame